OpenTechStrategies/csv2wiki/README.md

         $ python3 ./find-unique-columns --help

 to see usage.
-If you run it on the accompanying test data spreadsheet, [test-input.csv](test-input.csv), for example like this:
+For example, if you can run it on the accompanying test data spreadsheet, [test-input.csv](test-input.csv) like this

-        $ ./find-unique-columns -g 2,4 -g 3,4 -g 1,6 -g 2,6 -g 3,6 -g 2,3 -s "-" test-input.csv
+        $ ./find-unique-columns -g 2,4,6 -g 3,4 -g 6,1 -g 2,6 -g 3,6 -g 2,3 -s "-" test-input.csv

-You should see output like this:
+it will test every individual column, plus six specified combinations of columns of which three will turn out to be unique:

         Individual columns that are unique across all rows:

           1. Identifying Number
           5. Ridiculously Unique Random String

-        Unique combination: 2-4

-          2. Not-Quite-Unique Name
-          4. Non-Unique Vegetable

         Unique combination: 2-3

           2. Not-Quite-Unique Name
           3. Non-Unique Animal

+        Unique combination: 2-4-6

+          2. Not-Quite-Unique Name
+          4. Non-Unique Vegetable
+          6. Something That's The Same In Every Row

-        Unique combination: 1-6
+        Unique combination: 6-1

+          6. Something That's The Same In Every Row
           1. Identifying Number
-          6. Something That's The Same In Every Row

 ## Related projects